Last Updated: 13 February, 2026

 If state-regulated platforms adopted these formats, West Virginia could potentially generate close to $1 million in annual handle, especially during peak TV seasons.
 Integrating betting with pop culture not only enhances profitability by opening these markets to non-sports fans but also solidifies West Virginia as a center for next-generation wagering innovation.

 Before PASPA was overturned, West Virginia was in hot pursuit of signing a sports betting bill into law.
-Delegate Shawn Fluharty introduced a sports betting bill in 2017 and then reintroduced that same bill, HB 2751, the following year.
+Delegate Shawn Fluharty introduced a sports betting bill in 2017 and reintroduced it as HB 2751 the following year.
 Despite his strong efforts, a bill titled SB 415 was the one that made it through both the Senate and House.

 This bill received no action from the Justice of WV but still passed without a signature or veto.
-This gave way to online sports betting in December 2018, just a few months after retail betting had already been launched.
+This paved the way for online sports betting in December 2018, just a few months after retail betting had already been launched.

-Sports bettors in West Virginia have been basking in gambling paradise since then.
-By passing SB 415, The Mountain State established a simple sports betting market through the five existing casinos before this bill was passed.
+Sports bettors in West Virginia have been basking in a gambling paradise since then.
+By passing SB 415, the Mountain State established a simple sports betting market through the five existing casinos before this bill was passed.

-To enter the market in the Mountain State, online operators were required to partner with one of these five casinos that were granted a sports betting license.
-These operators could ultimately be sharing a retail partner, but in total, the state will allow up to 15 online skins to enter the market.
+To enter the market in the Mountain State, online operators were required to partner with one of the five casinos that had been granted a sports betting license.
+These operators could ultimately share a retail partner, but the state will allow up to 15 online skins to enter the market.

 While each retail location could partner with three online operators, lawmakers in WV still felt that expanding the market could make it even better.
-This resulted in an attempt to take sports betting licenses away from the five casinos, but unsurprisingly, the casinos detested this motion, and this attempt by lawmakers was unsuccessful.
+This led to an attempt to revoke the sports betting licenses of the five casinos, but, unsurprisingly, the casinos strongly opposed the motion, and the attempt by lawmakers was unsuccessful.

-As of 2025, eight mobile betting apps are available for bettors in WV.
-These apps include Betly, Caesars, BetRivers, ESPN Bet, and more.
+As of 2026, eight mobile betting apps are available for bettors in WV.
+These apps include Betly, Caesars, BetRivers, theScore Bet, and more.

 Sportsbook app | Launch date |